 Age of Onset

 This is the age you were when you were diagnosed with diabetes.
-Typically, the older you were diagnosed, the better your life insurance rate will be.
+Typically, the older you are when you're diagnosed, the better your life insurance rate will be.

 Type of Diabetes

-Most diabetes cases in America are Type 2, and insurers typically offer better rates than those offered to Type 1 diabetics.
-This is mainly because Type 2 is more easily controlled through diet and lifestyle choices, whereas Type 1 is insulin-dependent.
-Most carriers will not approve someone with gestational diabetes unless they apply for guaranteed-issue life insurance.
+Most diabetes cases in America are type 2, and insurers typically offer better rates than those provided to type 1 diabetics.
+This is primarily because type 2 is more easily controlled through diet and lifestyle choices, whereas type 1 is insulin-dependent.
+Most carriers won’t approve applicants with gestational diabetes unless they apply for guaranteed-issue life insurance.

 Treatment Plans

-While treatment plans vary, how well you’re managing your diabetes is an important factor for a life insurance provider.
-If your diabetes and blood sugar are well-controlled through medication, regular doctor’s visits and a healthy lifestyle and diet, you stand a better chance of getting the best life insurance rates for diabetics.
+While treatment plans vary, how well you manage your diabetes is important to a life insurance provider.
+If your diabetes and blood sugar are well-controlled through medication, regular doctor's visits, plus a healthy lifestyle and diet, you stand a better chance of getting the best life insurance rates for diabetics.

 Family History

 The health history of your parents and siblings can also affect your life insurance eligibility and rate.
-If members of your immediate family died before they were 60, had diabetes themselves or have complex health histories, a life insurance company could view you as too risky to insure, especially if there are genetic conditions at play.
+If immediate family members died before age 60, had diabetes themselves or have complex health histories, a life insurance company could view you as too risky to insure, especially with genetic factors involved.

 Your Health